phsym/prettytable-rs/README.md

 ```

 ## Note on line endings
 By default, the library prints tables with platform specific line ending.
-Thin means on Windows,
+This means on Windows,
 newlines will be rendered with `\r\n` while on other platforms they will be rendered with `\n`.
 Since `v0.6.3`, platform specific line endings are activated though the default feature `win_crlf`, which can be deactivated.
 When this feature is deactivated (for instance with the `--no-default-features` flag in cargo), line endings will be rendered with `\n`